IBMStockTraderLite/stocktrader/README.md

 **Tradr** is a Node.js UI for the porfolio service

-The **event-consumer** service serves as a Kafka consumer and stores trade data published by the portfolio service
+The **event-consumer** service serves as a Kafka consumer and stores trade data published by the portfolio service in the Mongo database.

 The **trade-history** service exposes an API to query the historical data in Mongo and is  called by the **portfortio** to get aggregated historical data.